toadmo/spoodle/README.md

 - Perhaps add a multiplier for an early submit, where the time left when submitted gives a higher score.
 - Quick submit hotkey.
+- Add percentage while you draw?
+- After submitting, add points based on placing and show other peoples' drawings and their percentages.

 ## Sources: